wilkening-mark/NortheasternCTF2016/Meeting_Notes.md

 	- Got some good thoughts and good ideas for both systems
 	- Waiting for registration requests to be approved
 	- Still can't get the system 1 to flash

+#Apr 8
+	- 3 write-ups allowed (no more than 2 pages)
+	- got two widgets - giving back one
+	- tried to get cloning but they hadn't changed the flag

+#Apr 11
+	- Prof Potter will proofread stuff
+	- headed into the final week
+	- meeting later

+#Apr 11 PM
+	- Finished first two writeups
+	- Sent off to Prof Potter for proofreading
+	- decided on timestamp for 3rd write up